lisawilliams/auto-mom-front/checklist.md

 2. Run bin/rails db:migrate *DONE*
 3. Test that you can add a chore via rails console *DONE*
 4. Test that you can add a chore via a curl request *DONE*
+5. Test that you can return all of a user's chores via a curl request
+6. Test that you can update a chore via a curl request
+7. Test that you can delete a chore via a curl request

 ### Join Table users-have-chores

-1. Research scaffolding statement for join table
+1. Research scaffolding statement for join table *DONE*
-2. Confirm with consultants that your scaffolding command is correct
+2. Confirm with consultants that your scaffolding command is correct *DONE*
-3. Create users-have-chores resource
+3. Create users-have-chores DB migration file *DONE*
+4. Run database migration (bin/rails db:migrate) *DONE*
-4. Test that you can add a chore to a user via rails console
+4. Test that you can add a chore to a user via rails console *DONE*

 ### CRUD Actions

 ### Create

-1. HTML for create-chore
+1. HTML for create-chore *DONE*
-2. events.js for create-chore
+2. events.js for create-chore *DONE*
-3. api.js for create-chore
+3. api.js for create-chore *DONE*
-4. ui.js for create-chore
+4. ui.js for create-chore *DONE*
-5. Test that you can create a chore via the Web UI
+5. Test that you can create a chore via the Web UI *DONE*
-6. Confirm that request ran on backend with appropriate HTTP status code
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE* Returns 201 Created
-7. Confirm that the chore exists in the backend DB
+7. Confirm that the chore exists in the backend DB in the appropriate tables with all columns filled *DONE*

 ### Read